mattnull/node-snowshoe-stamp/README.md

-# Node.js SDK for SnowShoe Stamp
+# Node.js SDK for the SnowShoe Stamp

 ## Download
 The source is available for download from GitHub.
 Alternatively, you can install using Node Package Manager (npm):